Planning a vacation to Orlando? A stop to International Drive and it’s many attractions should be added to your vacation itinerary.

 These bones are placed in clever, never-before-seen poses that will give visitors a whole new respect for the animal kingdom.

 Interesting and educational, the whole family will enjoy this unique attraction in the heart of I-Drive.
+You can even learn about the curation process and see the museum’s collection of flesh-eating beetles in action!

 Getting In: SKELETONS: Animals Unveiled tickets are available on the Orlando Explorer Pass.